Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 - [ ] Filter buttons: All, Active, Completed

-- [ ] Only show tasks matching selected filter
+- [ ] Only show tasks matching filter

 - [ ] Active filter highlighted